In this section

 Ken has chaired 2 Interim Executive Boards (1 High School and 1 Special) as they converted to academy status during the last 18 months.
 Also Chair of Kippax Ash Tree.
 Also a trustee at YAMSEN a small charity supporting musical opportunities for people with disabilities and a trustee at GIPSIL, a housing support charity in East Leeds.

-Rachael Bajulaiye - Audit & Risk Committee
+Rachael Bajulaiye - Chair of Audit & Risk Committee

 Rachael is a Director at Harriet Medical Services and a Solicitor (non-practising).
 She is also a graduate of the Institute of Chartered Secretaries and Administrators.
 Rachel has particular interest in compliance, governance and child protection.
 She has worked as a Legal Advisor and a Company Secretarial Assistant and has previously been a trustee for a charity.
 She is a governor at Lady Elizabeth Hastings C of E Primary School, Ledston.

 Andy Birch - Chair of Finance & Resources Committee

 Andy is an IT Manager in the Education Sector and has worked at Primary, Secondary and Multi-Academy trust levels.
 He has nine years’ experience in being a governor and three years as Chair at Allerton Bywater Primary School.
 Andy has children in both primary and secondary schools within the Brigshaw Learning Partnership and, as such, he is keen to promote the educational outcomes for children and young people in the area.
 Andy has a wide range of knowledge in areas s

 Neil has twenty years’ experience as Headteacher at Roundhay School, a large 4 to 18 school serving diverse communities.
 H